- Experience the Mediterranean as it used to be

 - Fabulous fresh seafood, cooked in simple, local style

-Highlights of this Walk include a private boat-trip from the foot of Vidova Gora Mountain, which takes us to a secluded terrace restaurant overlooking the sea where we dine on fresh fish caught that morning, and a fascinating walking tour of Diocletian's Palace which houses the most well-preserved Roman buildings in Split and which forms the heart of today's city.
+Highlights of this Walk include a private boat-trip from the foot of Vidova Gora Mountain, which takes us to a secluded terrace restaurant overlooking the sea where we dine on fresh fish caught that morning, and a fascinating walking tour of Diocletian's Palace which houses the most well-preserved Roman buildings in Split.
 The Croatian cuisine focuses on locally caught fish, traditionally produced olive oil and organic vegetables, washed down with homemade brandies and wines.
-And, as the average height of men from Dalmatia is 6 feet, the food portions tend to match the height!
+And, as the average height of men from Dalmatia is six feet, the food portions tend to match the height!

 Saturday Overnight: Hotel Villa Dubrovnik

 Friday Overnight: Hotel Marmont

 Hotels - Where we stay